edouardfouche/edouardfouche.github.io/_drafts/2019-08-25-Alaska-The-Far-North-Travel-Log.markdown

 categories: Travel Log
 ---

-This summer, I was invited to present my [research][publications] at KDD, one of the top conference in my field!
+This summer, I was invited to present my [research][publications] at KDD.
 The conference took place in Anchorage, Alaska.
 Probably, I would not have come up to go on vacation in Alaska, but since I was there for work, Charlotte and I decided to take some time off to discover the 49th state!

 We spent 18 days in the state, most of it camping in a Jeep Wrangler, with pop top tent.
 It was a wonderful experience!
 We had X different stops over the state and drove more than Y miles.
 This article is our travel log.
 If you are planning a trip to Alaska, it may be useful to you, if not, maybe you will change your mind :)!